 Some of the advantages of securities-based borrowing include:

 - Access to cash when you need it, potentially avoiding capital gains taxes from selling securities1

 - Typically lower rates than other forms of credit such as credit cards

 - No set-up, non-use, or cancellation fees

-- Ability to borrow between 50% to 95% of your eligible assets, depending on the collateral and type of credit you receive
+- Ability to borrow up to 50-95% of your eligible asset value, depending on the collateral type

 These lines of credit can be used for many purposes.
 Common uses include: